Strydrath/Mammo_CL/README.md

 Project uses Avalanche library and provides implementation of avalanche classes for DOmain Incremental Continual Learning.
 Logs are created as txt files as well as tensorboard ones.

+Code is documented in comments of each file

 ## Table of Contents